If creating and selling digital products has you stuck, you’re not alone.

 For example, do your people have easy access to the tools they’d need to download digital products?
 A computer or a mobile device?
 Bandwidth for downloading and streaming?

-At the end of the day, the important question to ask yourself is this:
+At the end of the day, the important question to ask yourself, before you decide how to monetize your blog, is this:

 “What product can I offer that will best serve my customers?”

 On the technical side, you may be wondering, “Where can I sell digital downloads?”